-3 Bond and Levy Tips Every School District Can Use Right Now
+3 Bond Tips Every School District Can Use Right Now

 At some point during the year, most school districts will fall into one of these three areas:

-- Trying make the most of the bond or levy they just passed
+- Trying make the most of the bond they just passed

 No matter which category a district finds itself in, the end goals are the same: alleviate overcrowded classrooms, get facilities sited in the best possible location, and, if new facilities are being built, make sure attendance area boundaries are redrawn to accommodate community values while balancing school capacities.